-Our curriculum is carefully structured to provide opportunities for children to learn through planned, purposeful play in all areas of learning and development in the indoor and outdoor environment.
-Some learning is led by adults and some by the children themselves.
-Appropriate intervention by practitioners supports children to engage in the learning process and extend their learning.
+Our curriculum is carefully structured to provide opportunities for learners to learn through planned, purposeful play in all areas of learning and development in the indoor and outdoor environment.
+Some learning is led by adults and some by the learners themselves.
+Appropriate intervention by practitioners supports learners to engage in the learning process and extend their learning.

 The Learning Environment – The Environment as the third teacher

-We recognise that the environment plays a key role in supporting and extending the children’s development and that the use of resources and the environment needs to be carefully planned.
-We aim to create an attractive, welcoming and stimulating learning environment which will encourage children to explore, investigate and learn through first hand experience.
-We also aim to make it a place where children feel secure and confident, and are challenged to develop their independence.
-Children have the freedom to move between the indoor and outdoor learning environment throughout the school day.
+We recognise that the environment plays a key role in supporting and extending learner’s development that the use of resources and the environment needs to be carefully planned.
+We aim to create an attractive, welcoming and stimulating learning environment which will encourage children to explore, investigate and learn through first-hand experience.
+We also aim to make it a place where learners feel secure and confident, and are challenged to develop their independence.
+Learners have the freedom to move between the indoor and outdoor learning environment throughout the school day.